ubisoft/SmartNavMapGenerator/README.md

 ```sh
 ./MapGenerator -batchmode -nographics -logFile - -- generate --load path/to/saved/map --nb-maps <n>
 ```
-❗ You can ignore any shader warning or errors
+❗ You can ignore any shader warnings or errors

 ## How to use (Command line)